stsievert/salmon/paper/paper.md

 # Uses

-Salmon has been used by several groups, including psychologists at UW--Madison to measure player perceived similarity between video games and by psychologists at Louisiana State University.
+Salmon has been used by several groups, including psychologists at UW--Madison, and Louisiana State University.

 # Acknowledgments